 Do Chicago residents want rent control?

 In 2018, housing advocates and community groups organized under the name of "Lift the Ban" and they collected enough signatures to get a non-binding voter referendum on the ballot in three Chicago wards: the 35th, 46th, and 49th.
 In those wards, longtime residents have not been able to absorb the higher housing costs spurred by rapid gentrification.
 Overwhelmingly, on November 6, 2018, voters in those wards endorsed a concept of local rent control.
-Though the referendum has no practical impact on the law, it will push candidates for the upcoming aldermanic and mayoral elections to refine their positions.
+Though the referendum has no practical impact on the law, it will push candidates in upcoming elections to refine their positions.

 Is rent control a good idea?

 Advocates for rent control including State Representative Will Guzzardi, who represents Logan Square in the General Assembly, argue that rent control is a protection against the excesses of the free market, not unlike the minimum wage.
 State representatives from Belmont-Cragin, Berwyn, Cicero, Urbana and Oak Park have co-sponsored legislation with Guzzardi to lift the ban.

 Is rent control a bad idea?

 Industry players like the Illinois Association of Realtors and Chicagoland Apartment Assocation oppose rent control on the ground that the policy ultimately reduces the quality and quantity of affordable housing.
 If landlords can't raise the rent, then they have no incentive to invest in maintenance or improvements, they argue.
 Industry groups who oppose lifting the ban believe that investing in more affordable housing or public housing subsidies are other methods of keeping housing accessible in gentrifying areas.